No revision in petrol, diesel prices for 2nd consecutive day

-New Delhi: The oil marketing companies (OMCs) kept pump prices of auto fuels petrol and diesel unchanged on Friday, the second consecutive day of no revision as companies decided to wait and watch the global oil situation.
+New Delhi: The oil marketing companies (OMCs) have kept pump prices of auto fuels -- petrol and diesel -- unchanged on Tuesday, the second consecutive day of no revision, and decided to wait and watch the global oil situation before making further changes.

-In Mumbai, the petrol price is stable at Rs 107.39 per litre on Friday while diesel rates also remain unchanged at Rs 96.33 a litre.
+In Mumbai, the petrol price was stable at Rs 107.26 per litre on Tuesday while diesel rates also remained unchanged at Rs 96.19 a litre.

 Under the pricing formula adopted by oil companies, rates of petrol and diesel are to be reviewed and revised by them on a daily basis.
 The new prices become effective from morning at 6 a.m.